3.3 Generic Targets

 Flux information must be provided for all targets, and there can be more than one entry for a given target.
 STScI uses flux information to check for over-illumination of sensitive detectors.
 All entries are values as observed at the Earth, rather than intrinsic values.

 COS, ACS/SBC and STIS/MAMA proposals cannot be implemented without flux information for all targets because of the critical requirements to protect the detectors from damage by excessively bright objects.
-Note that all objects in the field need to be checked, and there is a Bright Object Tool in APT to support that checking.

 The flux information is provided in two separate fields: